tongzhouxu/mashpit/README.md

 # Mashpit
-Create a database of mash sketches and find the most similar genome to the target
+Create a database of mash signatures and find the most similar genomes to a target sample

 ## Usage